Front loader washing machines use less water, have longer cycles than traditional top loaders, and most heat their own water.

 Sufficient surface area and friction, along with detergent and water remove soiling.
 Correct machine loading for the main wash is important because the surface area influences the amount of friction that occurs.
 Too little in the machine results in inadequate surface area and excess suds, the surfaces of the items don’t hit each other, and therefore not enough friction occurs to remove soiling.

-Too much in the machine and the items don’t move around freely, again the surfaces don’t hit each other, therefore soiling isn’t removed.
+Too much in the machine and the items don’t move around freely, the surfaces don’t hit each other and soiling isn’t removed.

 Optimal loading